DCooper613/Favorite-Poker-Hands/README.md

 3) Four of a Kind - Aces

-Four bad bitches when assembled, its a great feeling seeing these on the board when you're holding pocket rockets
+Akin to the Four Horseman of the Apocalypse when assembled, its a great feeling seeing these on the board when you're holding pocket rockets

 ![image](https://user-images.githubusercontent.com/80117777/110669601-7b638b00-819a-11eb-8eb4-ae821e893564.png)